Dileeban1108/TRAVEL_MANAGEMENT_SYSTEM/README.md

 A management system created using the MERN stack.

 ## Features
-- There are two main roles in this Web Application:
+- There are three main roles in this Web Application:
    - **School Bus Drivers**
    - **Route Bus Drivers**
+   - **Normal Users**

 - **School Bus Drivers** can:
    - Add a new Routine
    - Update the profile